Nicolas Notovitch: Allegations of forgery and alleged confession

 Notovitch's book generated controversy as soon as it was published.
 Although Francis Younghusband corroborated that he encountered Notovitch near Skardu after the latter had visited Kashmir, this was before he went to the monastery.
 The philologist Max Müller expressed incredulity at Notovitch's account and suggested that either the author was the victim of a practical joke or had fabricated the evidence, writing: "Taking it for granted that M. Notovitch is ... not a liar, we cannot help thinking that the Buddhist monks of Ladakh and Tibet must be wags, who enjoy mystifying inquisitive travelers, and that M. Notovitch fell far too easy a victim to their jokes."
 Müller then wrote to the head lama at Hemis Monastery to ask about Notovitch's story.
 The head lama replied that there had been no Western visitor at the monastery in the previous 15 years, during which time he had been the head lama, and that there was no such manuscript.
 J. Archibald Douglas, who was a professor of English and History at the Government College in Agra, visited the monastery in 1895 to interview the head lama, who again stated that Notovitch had never been there and that no such writings existed.

 Other European scholars also opposed Notovitch's account and Indologist Leopold von Schroeder called the story a "big fat lie".
-Wilhelm Schneemelcher upheld that Notovich's accounts were quickly exposed as fabrications, and that to date no one else had even glimpsed the alleged documents.
+Wilhelm Schneemelcher upheld that Notovich's accounts were quickly exposed as fabrications, and that to date no one else had ever glimpsed the alleged documents.
 Notovich initially defended his story, but upon further scrutiny allegedly confessed to fabricating the evidence.
 Kashmiri writer Fida Hassnain explains Notovich's defense of his account, stating:Notovitch responded publicly by announcing his existence, along with the names of people he met on his travels in Kashmir and Ladakh. ...
 He also offered to return to Tibet in company of recognized orientalists to verify the authenticity of the verses contained in his compilation.
 In the French journal La Paix, he affirmed his belief in the Orthodox Church, and advised his detractors to restrict themselves to the simple issue of the existence of the Buddhist scrolls at Hemis.

 Bart D. Ehrman, a Biblical scholar, says that "Today there is not a single recognized scholar on the planet who has any doubts about the matter.
 The entire story was invented by Notovitch, who earned a good deal of money and a substantial amount of notoriety for his hoax."